microsoft/SynapseML/docs/gpu-setup.md

 ## Requirements

-CNTK training using MMLSpark in Azure requires an HDInsight Spark cluster and a GPU virtual machine (VM).
-The GPU VM should be reachable via SSH from the cluster, but no public SSH access (or even a public IP address) is required, and the cluster's NameNode should be accessible from the GPU machine via the HDFS RPC.
-As an example, it can be on a private Azure virtual network (VNet), and within this VNet, it can be addressed directly by its name and access the Spark clsuter nodes (e.g., use the active NameNode RPC endpoint).
+CNTK training using MMLSpark in Azure requires an HDInsight Spark cluster and at least one GPU virtual machine (VM).
+The GPU VM(s) should be reachable via SSH from the cluster, but no public SSH access (or even a public IP address) is required, and the cluster's NameNode should be accessible from the GPU machines via the HDFS RPC.
+As an example, the GPU VMs can be on a private Azure virtual network (VNet), and within this VNet, they can be addressed directly by their names and access the Spark clsuter nodes (e.g., use the active NameNode RPC endpoint).

 (See the original [copyright and license notices](third-party-notices.txt) of third party software used by